mandyschen/mandyschen/ReadMe.md

 # Hi, I'm Mandy Chen. 👋

 Welcome to my GitHub!
 I'm a Computer Science student at the University of Michigan with a passion for software development.
 I enjoy diving into challenging projects and finding ways to apply my skills to meaningful technology solutions.
-When I'm not coding, you'll find me exploring art and game development.
+When I'm not coding, you'll find me on my iPad creating art!

 ---

 ## 👾 Current Projects & Interests
 - **Computer Vision & Image Processing**: Building computer vision applications with Python, OpenCV, and cv2.
+- **Web Applications**: Working with technologies like React and Flask to build engaging web applications.
 - **Game Development**: Developing web games using Pygame and p5.js.
 Currently working on a game in Unity!
-- **Web Applications**: Working with front-end technologies like React to build engaging web applications.

 ## 🌱 Skills & Technologies
 ### Languages